BreuerLabs/DaredEVAL/README.md

 ### Classifiers

-We support a range of pretrained classifiers from torchvision, including ResNet18, ResNet152, and Inceptionv3.
+We support a range of pretrained classifiers from torchvision, including the ResNet, DenseNet, ResNeXt, and ResNeSt families, as well as Inceptionv3.
 We also provide a simple MLP and CNN implementation for low-resolution, small datasets.

 A custom classifier can also be tested by implementing `CustomClassifier` in `custom_classifier.py` and running `model=custom` in the command line.
 Parameters for this can be added easily in `configuration/classifier/custom.yaml`.